Services and Resources

 Thanks for your interest in signing up for a Bull Run tour or being notified of future tour dates.

-The TeenForce Pass gives FREE access to scheduled drop-in activities and designated open swims at five Portland Parks & Recreation Community Centers.
-The pass is available for youth ages 10-20.
+The TeenForce Pass gives FREE access to scheduled drop-in activities and designated open swims at five Portland Parks & Recreation community centers.
+The pass is available for youth ages 10 to 20.
+Face coverings are required inside all PP&R facilities.